dsnmar/python-arm-assembler/README.md

 - Only a subset of ARM instructions is supported
 - Only condition AL is implemented
 - Immediate encoding is simplified
-- Output is raw binary (not executable ELF)
+- `.bin` output is raw machine code (not an executable ELF)
+- `.obj` uses the custom `PYARMOBJ1` format, not ELF or COFF

 ## How to run ?
 ```
 python assembler.py input.asm --output output.bin
 ```
+The assembler also generates a corresponding `.obj` file containing machine code, symbols and relocation information.